louane20/Bandit-WriteUp/bandit23/README.md

 ## Level Goal
 A program is running automatically at regular intervals from cron, the time-based job scheduler.
 Look in /etc/cron.d/ for the configuration and see what command is being executed.

-- NOTE:<br/> Looking at shell scripts written by other people is a very useful skill.
-The script for this level is intentionally made easy to read.
-If you are having problems understanding what it does, try executing it to see the debug information it prints.
+- NOTE:<br/> This level requires you to create your own first shell-script.
+This is a very big step and you should be proud of yourself when you beat this level!

+- NOTE 2:<br/> Keep in mind that your shell script is removed once executed, so you may want to keep a copy around…

 ## Commands you may need to solve this level:
 | command | Explanation |